Gigoteur/UnicornConsole/README.md

  * Screenshot (PNG) / Video recording (GIF)
  * Pico-8 compatibility + cartridge (P8/P8.PNG) format support

-It works on all platforms (Linux/OSX/Windows), in the browser (via Emscripten), and on tiny hardware like Raspberry Pi.
+It works on all platforms (Linux/OSX/Windows), in the browser (via Emscripten), and on tiny hardware like Raspberry Pi 2/3.

-The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so a compatibility is available with Pico-8 cartridges (P8/PNG).
+The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so there is a compatibility mode available with Pico-8 console and cartridges (P8/PNG).

 ![](https://j.gifs.com/0gMZ87.gif)
 ![](https://j.gifs.com/xGyM1n.gif)
 ![](https://j.gifs.com/vgw08V.gif)
 ![](https://j.gifs.com/k5gVw5.gif)

-* Recorded GIF

 **The time for each frame is slow (10ms) in the GIF, and doesn't correspond to the speed of the game.**